-UNIT 11 LESSON 5 Grammar and Punctuation
+UNIT 10 LESSON 5 Grammar and Punctuation

-- practise writing full forms instead of abbreviated forms - learn to recognize have and has in abbreviations - study and practise conditional sentences - complete and punctuate conditional sentences (with or without comma)
+- practise writing full forms instead of abbreviated forms - learn to recognize have and has in abbreviations

-A. Write these sentences using correct capitalisation, punctuation, and spelling.
-Look at the words that are contractions and try to spell them out.
+- study and practise conditional sentences - complete and punctuate conditional sentences (with or without comma)

+A. Write the sentences in full in your notebooks.
+Use these words.

-- 1. Go through the exercise and the example with the class. - 2.
-Ask individual children to complete the next two items aloud as examples for the whole class. - 3.
-Put the children into pairs to complete their answers.
-They write the full sentences in their notebooks. - 4.
-Ask pairs to tell the class the answers.
+- 1. Go through the exercise and the example with the class.

+- 2. Ask individual children to complete the next two items aloud as examples for the whole class.

+- 3. Put the children into pairs to complete their answers.
+They write the full sentences in their notebooks.

+- 4. Ask pairs to tell the class the answers.

 - A. 1.
 She does not eat ice cream.

+- 2. Do not eat too many sweets.

+- 3. The water is boiling.

-- 2. They are going to a fast-food café.
+- 4. They are going to a fast-food café.

-- 3. I don't have anything to eat.
+- 5. This is not a healthy drink.
+Look at the label.

+- 6. I am very hungry.

 - 7. They have got some packets of crisps.

-- 8. My mother Amna has gone to the doctor.
+- 8. My mother has gone to the doctor.

+- 9. I will come back in half an hour.

+- 10. He cannot eat meat or fish.

-B. Write sentences with 'if' in your notebooks.
+- B. Write sentences with 'if' in your notebooks.
 Use the guide words, but do not change the order.
 Add the correct punctuation (commas, apostrophes, full stops).

 - Go through the examples in the box. - Point out that there is a comma in the first example, because the lf-clause comes first. - Point out that there is no comma in the second example, because the lf-clause comes second. - B. 1.
 Keep out of the sun if you can. - 2.
 If it is possible, walk in the shade during the hottest part of the day. - 3.
 If the weather is very hot, place a wet hat or cloth over your head. - 4.
 If you are playing sports outdoors, put on a wet T-shirt before you start. - 5.
 If you are active in the daytime, make sure you drink enough water. - 6.
 Don't drink too many sugary drinks if/when the temperature rises. - 7.
 Eat fruit one hour before your meal if you can. - 8.
 If you want a healthy diet, eat only fruit for breakfast. - 9.
-Always eat fruit by itself if you can (without ice cream!). - 10.
-I got a job!
+Always eat fruit by itself if you can (without ice cream!).

-Unit 12 Safety first!
+Unit 11 Safety first!